 Krishna is holding a rattle in his right hand.

-The painting shows Krishna being worshipped under a peepul tree by a group of Shaivite devotees.
-Krishna is portrayed clad in a yellow Mughal jama, instead of the yellow dhoti traditionally attributed with Krishna.
-The peepul tree has been decorated with garlands and scarves to attract auspicious and divine benevolence.
+The painting shows Krishna being worshipped under a pipal tree by a group of Shaivite devotees, recognized by the horizontal marks on their foreheads.
+Krishna is clad in a yellow Mughal jama, or belted Central Asian tunic, instead of the wrapped Indian lower garment (dhoti) traditionally associated with Krishna.
+The tree has been decorated with garlands and scarves to attract auspicious and divine benevolence.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.